brimgit/MacroPad-Serial-To-Macros-GUI/README.md

 Test your changes thoroughly.
 Submit a pull request with your changes for review.

+The pcb and schematic files are from KiCad.
+If you want to create the pcb I added the gerber files too so you can use those with your favorite pcb manufacturer.
 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/MIT)